“My money keeps spilling out like water.”

 If you find it difficult to stick to a budget, you may be spending too much on unnecessary items – remember future goals like owning your own home!
 At the same time, if you’ve only started budgeting, relax.
 As time goes on, you’ll see a difference in your spending habits overtime.
 Check the difference in spending after 3 months.
 You might surprise yourself.
 Just stick with it.

-This article on personal finance was written by Funding Societies, the first peer-to-peer (P2P) financing platform to launch in Malaysia.
+This article on personal finance was written by Funding Societies, the first SME Digital Financing and Debt Investment Platform to launch in Malaysia.
 We provide working capital financing for small and medium-sized enterprises (SMEs), along with attractive investment opportunities to the broader public.
 To learn more about us, click on our website here.